thdelmas/Rooster/AUDIT.md

 - User may miss subsequent alarms
 - System becomes unreliable

-**Recommendation:**
+**Resolution:**
+✅ **COMPLETED** - Alarm scheduling race condition has been fixed:
-- Schedule next alarm immediately in `AlarmclockReceiver.onReceive()`
+- ✅ Next alarm is now scheduled immediately in `AlarmclockReceiver.onReceive()` (lines 79-109)
-- Use WorkManager for reliable scheduling
+- ✅ Uses `ScheduleAlarmUseCase` with coroutines for reliable scheduling
-- Consolidate to single scheduling mechanism (`ScheduleAlarmUseCase`)
-- Add boot receiver to reschedule all alarms on device restart
+- ✅ Boot receiver properly reschedules all alarms on device restart (lines 110-143)
+- ✅ `SnoozeReceiver` now uses `ScheduleAlarmUseCase` instead of `AlarmHandler` for consistency
+- ✅ All alarm scheduling now goes through `ScheduleAlarmUseCase` as the single scheduling mechanism
+- ✅ Uses `AlarmManager` (not WorkManager) which is the correct system service for alarms
+- ✅ Proper validation ensures only valid future alarms are scheduled

 ---